bradzacher/dnd-notes/eberron/sessions/Session1.md

 ## Scenes

-- Meeting with Vilroy - Lyrandar Tower
+- Meeting with Germaine Vilroy
-- Meeting with Coal - Cog Carnival
+- Meeting with Coal
-- Meeting with Alden d'Lyrandar - Mithral Tower
+- Meeting with Alden d'Lyrandar
-- Daask Excavation - Lower Sharn
+- Exploring the Daask Excavation
-- Terminus
+- Investigating Terminus
 - Lightning Rail

 ## Secret and Clues